valeriafarfan/kwk-l1-intro-to-loops-two-step-lab-students-l1/README.md

-# Two Step and Repeat
+touch# Two Step and Repeat

 This is a group lab, so make sure you are working in a group of 2-4 students